-This week I was pleased to find out that I had won a Google Nexus 7 tablet from a contest over on CoupleMoney.com.
-I had entered Elle’s contest not expecting to win anything, but when I did it was a pleasant surprise – especially since I had won another tablet through another contest she had run a while back.
-Apparently I’m extremely lucky in Elle’s contests, or at least I just gained more entries by constantly tweeting and sharing the contest!
+I had entered the contest not expecting to win anything, but when I did it was a pleasant surprise – especially since I had won another tablet through another contest the site had run a while back.
+Apparently, I’m extremely lucky in that site’s contests, or at least I just gained more entries by constantly tweeting and sharing the contest!

-Since I’ll be receiving the Nexus 7 tablet in the mail soon I thought it would be a good time to do a quick post talking about some of my favorite financial apps for the Android platform.
+After receiving the Nexus 7 tablet in the mail I thought it would be a good time to do a quick post talking about some of my favorite financial apps for the Android platform.

 I’ve already been using quite a few financial apps on my Kindle Fire – which runs on the Android platform as well.
-I’ll be transferring a bunch of those apps over to the new Google tablet before handing the Fire off to my wife.
+I transferred a bunch of those apps over to the new Google tablet before handing the Fire off to my wife.

 Best Android Money Apps

-Wading through the apps trying to find what you’re looking for can be daunting, but there are quite a few apps that are head and shoulders above the rest, so here are my top 7 that I’ve used on my Android devices.
+Wading through the apps trying to find what you’re looking for can be daunting, but there are quite a few apps that are head and shoulders above the rest, so here are the top 8 that I’ve used on my Android devices.